The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: Motivation and Literature Review

-While the exact definition of TAI may be somewhat fuzzy,\footnote{One extreme position has been articulated by \cite{Norvig2023} who argue that AGI had already arrived by 2023.
-More recently, the OpenAI o3 model, announced on December 20, 2024, has reportedly achieved breakthrough progress in addressing general reasoning benchmarks such as ARC-AGI \citep{Chollet2019} and FrontierMath.
-Most recent \emph{reasoning models}, such as o3, are among the most viable candidates to date to count as AGI, though they probably do not pass the bar yet.
-Thus far, we clearly do not see any signs of an economic transition of the magnitude expected by \cite{Karnofsky2016}. } there is a growing consensus that TAI is approaching fast.
-For example, the following years have been stated as the expected arrival dates of TAI by different sources: 2027 \citep{Aschenbrenner2024}, 2030 (metaculus.com median forecast as of February 2025), 2033 \citep[the ``direct approach'' model by][]{EpochAIDirect}, 2040 \citep[the ``bio anchors'' model by][]{Cotra2022}, and 2047 \citep[according to a survey of AI researchers,][]{GraceEtal2024}.\footnote{Of course, timelines to TAI are uncertain.
-For example, \cite{Allyn-Feuer2023} provide a counterargument to short timelines.} Once developed, TAI will likely be agentic, able to control a variety of physical actuators, as well as having the ability to improve itself through a cascade of recursive self-improvements to become decidedly superhuman (equivalently, it could develop its superhuman successor).
+All in all, while the exact definition of TAI may be somewhat fuzzy, there is a growing consensus that TAI is approaching fast.
+For example, the following years have been stated as the expected arrival dates of TAI by different sources: 2027 \citep{Aschenbrenner2024,AI2027}, 2032 (metaculus.com median forecast as of April 2026), 2033 \citep[the ``direct approach'' model by][]{EpochAIDirect}, 2040 \citep[the ``bio anchors'' model by][]{Cotra2022}, and 2047 \citep[according to a survey of AI researchers,][]{GraceEtal2024}.\footnote{Of course, timelines to TAI are uncertain.
+For example, \cite{Allyn-Feuer2023} provide a counterargument to short timelines.} Once developed, TAI will be highly agentic, able to control a variety of physical actuators, and possibly able to improve itself through a cascade of recursive self-improvements to become decidedly superhuman (or equivalently, to develop its superhuman successor).
 This ``intelligence explosion'' (or ``take-off'') phase may culminate in \emph{technological singularity} \citep[as described and discussed by][]{Kurzweil2005,Roodman2020,Davidson2023}---a state in which human input will no longer be needed to sustain the global economy and civilization.